M3MAD-Bench: Multi-Dimensional Evaluation of Multi-Agent Debate Across Domains and Modalities: Abstract

 \section{Abstract}

 As an agent-level reasoning and coordination paradigm, Multi-Agent Debate (MAD) orchestrates multiple agents through structured debate to improve answer quality and support complex reasoning.
-However, existing research on MAD suffers from two fundamental limitations: evaluations are conducted under fragmented and inconsistent settings, hindering fair comparison, and are largely restricted to single-modality scenarios that rely on textual inputs only.
+However, existing research on MAD suffers from two fundamental limitations: evaluations are conducted under fragmented and inconsistent settings, making fair comparison difficult, and are largely confined to text-only scenarios, leaving its effectiveness in multimodal settings underexplored.
 To address these gaps, we introduce \textbf{M3MAD-Bench}, a unified and extensible benchmark for evaluating MAD methods across \textbf{M}ulti-domain tasks, \textbf{M}ulti-modal inputs, and \textbf{M}ulti-dimensional metrics.
-M3MAD-Bench establishes standardized protocols over five core task domains: Knowledge, Mathematics, Medicine, Natural Sciences, and Complex Reasoning, and systematically covers both pure text and vision-language datasets, enabling controlled cross-modality comparison.
-We evaluate MAD methods on nine base models spanning different architectures, scales, and modality capabilities.
+M3MAD-Bench establishes standardized protocols over five core task domains, including Knowledge, Mathematics, Medicine, Natural Sciences, and Complex Reasoning, covering a total of 13 datasets, and systematically includes both pure text and vision-language data, enabling controlled cross-modality comparison.
+We evaluate MAD methods on 9 base models spanning different architectures, scales, and modality capabilities.
 Beyond accuracy, M3MAD-Bench incorporates efficiency-oriented metrics such as token consumption and inference time, providing a holistic view of performance--cost trade-offs.
-Extensive experiments yield systematic insights into the effectiveness, robustness, and efficiency of MAD across text-only and multimodal scenarios.
-We believe M3MAD-Bench offers a reliable foundation for future research on standardized MAD evaluation.
-The code is available at \url{http://github.com/liaolea/M3MAD-Bench}.
+Through extensive experiments, we derive nine key insights, revealing that MAD is not uniformly effective: collaborative methods are generally more robust than adversarial ones, especially on reasoning-intensive and multimodal tasks, but often incur substantial efficiency costs.
+These findings provide practical guidance for selecting and designing MAD strategies in real-world applications.
+We believe M3MAD-Bench offers a reliable foundation for future research on standardized and reproducible MAD evaluation.
+The code is available at ~\url{https://github.com/liaolea/M3MAD-Bench}.